yclas/documentation/2014-10-08-seo-classifieds-website.md

 ## H1 tags

-H1 (Heading 1) tags are the large headlines on a page and those are what normally attracts your attention the most when viewing a piece of content or when viewing a normal website page, like in this page I have "How to do SEO for Classifieds Website" set as this page H1 tag.
-It is standard practice to have an H1 tag at each page in your website and missing an H1 tag can harm your ranking with search engines.
+H1 (Heading 1) tags are the large headlines on a page and those are what normally attracts your attention the most when viewing a piece of content or when viewing a normal website page, like on this page I have "How to do SEO for Classifieds Website" set as this page H1 tag.
+It is standard practice to have an H1 tag on each page in your website and missing an H1 tag can harm your ranking with search engines.

 Here is a list of how Open Classifieds sets H1 tag for each page: